zyy-2001/DKT2/README.md

 It's important to note that xLSTM and Mamba require different CUDA versions, so it's necessary to install two separate Conda virtual environments.
 At the same time, please strictly follow the installation instructions for [xLSTM](https://github.com/NX-AI/xlstm) and [Mamba](https://github.com/state-spaces/mamba) as provided in their respective GitHub repositories.
 Downloading the correct CUDA packages is crucial.

 ### Training & Testing

-Our model experiments are conducted on two NVIDIA RTX 3090 24GB GPUs.
 You can execute it directly using the following commands:

 - One-step Prediction